swigmaster/swigmaster.github.io/introduction/introduction.md

 ### Prerequisites

 * An Oracle Free Tier, Always Free, Paid or LiveLabs Cloud Account.
+You may obtain a Free Trial account by following the instructions in the next section.

-You may proceed to the Lab 1.
+To sign up for a Free Trial account proceed to the next section.
+If you already have an account, you may proceed to Lab 1.

 ## Learn More